awaescher/FluentTransitions/README.md

 ## Coding with Transitions

-The TestSample project (which is part of the code download) demonstrates a number of different transitions.
+The TestApp project (which is part of the code download) demonstrates a number of different transitions.
 It is fairly well commented, and can act as a tutorial to help get you started.

 For more information on how to code with the Transitions library see the coding reference.